Llandudno: Places of worship

 The ancient parish church dedicated to Saint Tudno stands in a hollow near the northern point of the Great Orme and two miles (3 km) from the present town.
 It was established as an oratory by Tudno, a 6th-century monk, but the present church dates from the 12th century and it is still used on summer Sunday mornings.
 It was the Anglican parish church of Llandudno until that status was transferred first to St George's (now closed) and later to Holy Trinity Church in Mostyn Street.

 The principal Christian Churches of Llandudno are members of Cytûn (churches together) and include the Church in Wales (Holy Trinity and also Saint Paul's at Craig-y-Don), the Roman Catholic Church of Our Lady Star of the Sea, Saint John's Methodist Church, Gloddaeth United Church (Presbyterian), Assemblies of God (Pentecostal), Llandudno Baptist Church, St. David's Methodist Church at Craig-y-Don, the Coptic Orthodox Church of Saint Mary and Saint Abasikhiron, and Eglwys Unedig Gymraeg Llandudno (the United Welsh Church of Llandudno).
 There is also a Christadelphian meeting hall in the town.

 A member of the local Methodist community is Roger Roberts, now Lord Roberts of Llandudno, Liberal Democrat Spokesman for International Development in the House of Lords.

-Llandudno is home to a Jewish centre in Church Walks, which serves the local Jewish population – one of few in North Wales.
+Llandudno is home to a Jewish centre in Church Walks, which serves local and visiting Jews – one of few in North Wales.
 There is also a Buddhist centre, Kalpa Bhadra, on Mostyn Avenue in Craig-y-Don.

-Sports
+Sport

-The town is host to Llandudno F.C. who currently compete in the Cymru North, the second tier of Welsh football, but the team have previously competed in the top level Cymru Premier.
-The club plays home matches at Maesdu Park and competed in the Europa League in 2016.

-The town is also host to Llandudno Albion, who currently play in the third tier of Welsh football, and Llandudno Amateurs, who play in the fourth tier.
+The town is host to Llandudno F.C., who currently compete in Cymru North, the second tier of Welsh football; the team have competed previously in the top level Cymru Premier division.
+The club plays its home matches at Maesdu Park and competed in the Europa League in 2016.
+Llandudno Albion currently play in the third tier of Welsh football and Llandudno Amateurs play in the fourth tier.

-Football in Llandudno dates back to 1878 when a club known as Gloddaeth Rovers for around a decade.
-Gloddaeth Rovers were then replaced by Llandudno Swifts as the towns main club.
-Following the demise of Swifts in 1901, a new club, Llandudno Amateurs were formed.

 A football club is mentioned in Llandudno as far back as 1865.
+Gloddaeth Rovers dated back to 1878 and played for a decade; they were then replaced by Llandudno Swifts as the town's main club.
+Following the demise of Swifts in 1901, a new club called Llandudno Amateurs were formed; a different team to that which exists now.

-Llandudno Rugby Club also plays in the town and was established in 1952.
+Llandudno Rugby Club plays in the town and was established in 1952.
+It is a member of the Welsh Rugby Union.

-There are also local pool, snooker and domino tournaments.
+There are also local pool, snooker and dominoes tournaments.